Finnøy Municipality: History

-Finnøy was at the top of its power in the middle of the fourteenth century when the King's representative Ogmund Finnsson had his seat at Hesby on the west side of the island of Finnøy.
+The island of Finnøy was at the top of its power in the middle of the fourteenth century when the King's representative Ogmund Finnsson had his seat at Hesby on the west side of the island of Finnøy.
 The medieval, stone Hesby Church, dating back to at least the thirteenth century, still stands at Hesby.

-It is often claimed that the Norwegian mathematician Niels Henrik Abel (1802–1829) was born on Finnøy, since his father Søren Georg acted as rector there.
-Recent studies indicates, however, that he was born in Nedstrand, a nearby parish.
-However, he was raised on Finnøy.
+It is often claimed that the Norwegian mathematician Niels Henrik Abel (1802–1829) was born on Finnøy island since his father Søren Georg Abel acted as rector there.
+Recent studies indicates, however, that he was born in the Nedstrand Church parish located to the north of Finnøy.
+However, he was raised on the island of Finnøy.

 Geography

 The island municipality of Finnøy was located on the south side of the Boknafjorden.
 The main islands of Finnøy included Finnøy, Talgje, Fogn, Halsnøya, Sjernarøyane, and the north and west parts of the island of Ombo.
+The highest point in the municipality was the 513.9 m tall mountain Bandåsen on the island of Ombo.

-The islands of Talgje and Finnøy are connected to the mainland by the undersea Finnøy Tunnel.
-The rest of the islands are only accessible by boats.
+The islands of Talgje and Finnøy were connected to the mainland by the undersea Finnøy Tunnel.
+The rest of the islands were only accessible by boats.
+Tysvær Municipality was located to the north, Suldal Municipality was located to the northeast, Hjelmeland Municipality was located to the east, Strand Municipality was located to the south, Rennesøy Municipality was located to the southwest, and Bokn Municipality was located to the west (across the fjord).

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+While it existed, Finnøy Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Ryfylke District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Finnøy was made up of 21 representatives that were elected to four year terms.
-The party breakdown for the councils was as follows:
+The municipal council (Kommunestyre) of Finnøy Municipality was made up of 21 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.